romank-data/credit-risk-management-model/README.md

     ```

 4.  **Download the dataset:**
-    This project utilizes the [Default Risk dataset from Kaggle](https://[https://www.kaggle.com/datasets/romanwr/train-data]).
-Please download the necessary files (e.g., '.pq' files, 'train_target.csv', etc.) and place them in the appropriate directory as referenced in the `ml-credit-score.ipynb` notebook (e.g., in an `input` folder at the root of your project).
+    This project utilizes the [Default Risk dataset from Kaggle](https://www.kaggle.com/datasets/romanwr/train-data).
+Please download the necessary files (e.g., '.pq' files, 'train_target.csv' and 'credit-pipeline.py') and place them in the appropriate directory as referenced in the `ml-credit-score.ipynb` notebook (e.g., in an `input` folder at the root of your project).

 5.  **Run the Jupyter Notebook:**
     ```bash